 David Bryant Lowry

-I am an Assistant Professor at Michigan State University in the Department of Plant Biology.
-Previously, I was an Assistant Professor at California State University, Monterey Bay.
-From 2010-2013, I was a USDA postdoctoral fellow in Thomas Juenger’s lab in the Department of Integrative Biology at the University of Texas at Austin.
+I am an Assistant Professor at Michigan State University in the Department of Plant Biology and member of the Plant Resilience Institute.
+I conducted my postdoc in Thomas Juenger’s lab in the Department of Integrative Biology at the University of Texas at Austin.
 I received my PhD in 2010 from Duke University’s program in Genetics and Genomics under the mentorship of John Willis.
 My science career began when I was a student in the Genetics and Plant Biology Program at UC Berkeley.
 I grew up in Sonoma County, CA. I currently live in East Lansing, MI with my wife, Sheril Kirshenbaum, and two sons.

 Ali Soltani- Postdoctoral Research Associate